Why Join a Group?

 - To discover you aren’t the only one who….(fill in your issue here)

 The more you are willing to participate and commit to the group, the more you will benefit from it.

 Types of Groups

-Counseling Groups A counseling group at CAPS typically has 5-8 members and 2 co-leaders (group-trained CAPS professionals).
+Interpersonal Process Groups: A counseling group at CAPS typically has 5-8 members and 2 co-leaders (group-trained CAPS professionals).
 Group sessions are usually 1 ½ hours long, and are held weekly during fall and spring semesters.
 What group members talk about and when is up to each individual.
 Most find that once they feel comfortable in the group, they benefit from discussing issues that led them to counseling.
 All members agree to keep group work and content confidential.
 This means that as the group develops and members get to know and trust one another, members can safely discuss their important concerns and issues, making the group more meaningful for all members.
 Group becomes more helpful as this trust develops.

-Psychoeducational Groups This type of group is more structured than a counseling group and each session will revolve around a particular topic related to the general theme of the group (for example: Anxiety Reduction).
+Psychoeducational Groups: This type of group is more structured than a counseling group and each session will revolve around a particular topic related to the general theme of the group (for example: Anxiety Reduction).
 Psychoeducational groups are not necessarily held at CAPS and may be conducted at other campus locations.
 Goals usually include providing information and learning skills or new ideas.
 Psychoeducational groups may run for a specific number of sessions and may be 1 hour or less in format.

-Support Groups Support groups are created so that individuals can meet around a specific shared theme.
+Support Groups: Support groups are created so that individuals can meet around a specific shared theme.
 Support groups provide a time to gather and discuss issues of mutual concern, to meet others who share similar issues, and to network and learn about helpful resources.
 Support groups may or may not be held at CAPS.

 Feedback From MSU CAPS' Group Members

 Of members surveyed in Spring 2012: